-- Have the option to attend an Oxbridge evening held by the University of Cambridge & Oxford University at AGSB (7th May).

-- Practice essay writing, UCAT & UAT skills.

-- Practice interview skills.
+- Have the option to attend an Oxbridge Practice essay writing, UCAT & UAT skills. - Practice interview skills.

 Any student planning to go to university must take the following steps:

 - I. Decide WHAT to study

 - 2. Decide WHERE to study

 - 3. Complete their UCAS application online, including their personal statement.

 - 4. Some universities and courses may also require:

 - Aptitude Assessments

 - Submit essays

 - Interview/MMI